Why You Should Make Santa Cruz Tenerife Your Next Destination (2024)

 It’s a traditional dish of salted potatoes with red and green sauces made of spices and herbs.
 It sounds simple, but it’s unbelievable!

-You should also try the smoked goats’ cheese (Herreño) and the traditional stew (Rancho Canario)
+You should also try the smoked goats’ cheese (Herreño) and the traditional stew (Rancho Canario

 Where Should I Eat?

 For the best tapas place in Santa Cruz, head to D’tapas,26.
-In San Andres, it’s El Peton.
+In San Andres, it’s El Peton

-If you really want to get a taste of the best food the island has to offer, head to the aforementioned central market.
+If you want to get a taste of the best food the island has to offer, head to the aforementioned central market.

 Downstairs, you’ll find the fish market and food hall, where you can grab a glass of Cava and select the fish you want to have cooked for you.